-What effect do hormonal contaminants have on human health?
+What effect do hormonal pollutants have on human health?

-The effects of these toxic chemicals have been known since the 1940s, but it wasn't until 50 years later that they were called endocrine disruptors.
+The effects of these toxic chemicals have been known since the 1940s, but it was not until 50 years later when they were called endocrine disruptors.

-Recently, numerous studies have been published on the exposure of people to different pollutants and their ability to alter the hormonal system.
+Recently, numerous studies have been published on people's exposure to different pollutants and their ability to alter the hormonal system.

-The results of these investigations show that the general population is exposed to a cocktail of endocrine disruptors that are present at highly variable levels according to sex, age, educational level, and social class.
+The results of these investigations show that the general population is exposed to a cocktail of endocrine disruptors that are present at highly variable levels depending on sex, age, educational level and social class.